Caregiver

 Caregiver Resume and Cover Letter

 A clear, professional resume and cover letter can help set you apart when you’re applying to home caregiver jobs or jobs in long-term care facilities.
 Take a look at the duties listed in the job ad and note any that you have experience providing.
-Make sure you include those duties in your resume.
+Make sure you include those duties in your caregiver resume.
 This can help give your application a boost.

 Interviewing